rybalkinsd/kotlin-boot-camp/info/about.md

 1. How to install JDK and setup IDE
 1. Build tools basics (Maven / Gradle / Ant / ...)
 1. OOP basics (class, interface, polymorphism)
-1. What is Http and how it works.
+1. What is Http and how it works
+1. How git works (clone, pull, fetch, push, rebase)

 # Created by:
 todo